rayg1234/pytlib/README.md

 Export your python path by running `export PYTHONPATH="${PYTHONPATH}:/pytlib"` Activate your virtualenv with `source pytenv/bin/activate`

-Note: CUDA support not tested yet.
+Note: CUDA support in docker not tested yet.